Maryblessing/Maryblessing/README.md

 - 👋 Hi, I’m @Maryblessing
-- 👀 I’m interested in Mobile development
+- 👀 I’m interested in Community building
-- 🌱 I’m currently learning Dart & Flutter
+- 🌱 I’m currently delving into the world of opensource
-- 💞️ I’m looking to collaborate on any meaningful project
+- 💞️ I’m looking to contribute to any impactful project
 - 📫 Reach me on okolieblessing290@gmail.com
   I go wherever my talents take me to...